FOREX-Dollar nurses losses after Fed refrains from rate hike

 Rates futures placed an 18 percent chance that the U.S. central bank would end its near-zero interest rate policy in October, down from 41 percent Thursday morning, according to CME Group’s FedWatch program.

-The Australian dollar added about 0.3 percent to $0.7192, but remained below a four-week high of $0.7277 hit in the wake of the Fed’s announcement.

-The Aussie got a lift from parliamentary testimony by Reserve Bank of Australia Governor Glenn Stevens who said the economy was growing and the exchange rate was adjusting to a change in the terms of trade.
+The Australian dollar edged up 0.1 percent to $0.7182 with investors focused on parliamentary testimony by Reserve Bank of Australia Governor Glenn Stevens.
 (Editing by Kim Coghill)